thruthesky/fireflutter/README.md

-- You can pass the setting's document id to `MySettingsDoc` to oberve different settings document under `/users/<uid>/user_settings` collection.
+- You can pass the setting's document id to `MySettingsBuilder` to oberve different settings document under `/users/<uid>/user_settings` collection.

 - Use `mySettings(uid)` in `FireFlutterMixin` to get the user's settings.